 Sunblock contains ingredients that physically block the sun’s rays from reaching the skin.
 It’s often a thicker lotion than sunscreen, and may contain titanium dioxide or zinc oxide.
 Again, for people with sensitive skin this is often a preferred choice.
 It used to be that zinc oxide could only be applied in the form of an opaque white colour.
 Today with new grinding technologies both zinc and titanium sunblocks can be found that go on clear.

 Sunscreen and sunblock, when applied to the skin, absorbs or reflects a portion of the sun's UVR.
 Whether you choose lotion (cream or spray), gel, or other alternative topical product, the Canadian Cancer Society recommends a sun protection factor (SFP) of 30 or more if you plan to spend long periods in the sun.
 The bottom line?
-For sunscreen or sunblock to work, you have to apply it!
+When it comes to sun protection for water sports, and for sunscreen or sunblock to work, you have to apply it!

 SUNUMBRA – organic sunscreen.